 The permit application must be reviewed for approval by other County and State agencies.
-This occurs when part(s) of a particular construction plan include environmental, health and/or safety matters governed by agencies other than the Prince George's County Department of Permits, Inspections and Enforcement (DPIE).
-Those agencies include the Health Department, the Soil Conservation District (SCD), the Washington Suburban Sanitary Commission (WSSC) and the Maryland-National Capital Park and Planning Commission (M-NCPPC).
-Representatives from the Health Department, and M-NCPPC are now accessible in DPIE.
+This occurs when part(s) of a particular construction plan include environmental, health and/or safety matters governed by agencies other than the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE).
+Those agencies include the Health Department, Prince George's Soil Conservation District (SCD), the Washington Suburban Sanitary Commission (WSSC) and the Maryland-National Capital Park and Planning Commission (M-NCPPC).
+Representatives from the Health Department, PGSCD, and M-NCPPC are now accessible in DPIE.

 DPIE Techno-gram (PDF)

 Permitting Required in Municipalities